This article shows you the best process documentation tools your team should use.

 2. Document Management Software

-Document management software helps you get all your documents properly filed and easily accessible to the right people at the right time.
+Document management software helps you file all your documents properly and is easily accessible to the right people at the right time.

 Here are the best options:

 Launched in 2014, Templafy is a relatively new, all-in-one Document Management Software.
-It is designed to specifically cater to large businesses, helping them streamline their storing and accessing of files.
+It is designed to cater to large businesses, helping them streamline their file storage and access.
 It achieves this through its most powerful tool: intelligence software.

-Templafy’s intelligence software automatically shows users’ most relevant content, using their employee title and interactions to identify and predict which documents they’ll need.
+Templafy’s intelligence software automatically shows users’ most relevant content, using their employee titles and interactions to identify and predict the documents they need.

 With its very advanced document-managed software, you can save all your files on the same platform, making sure to keep the right documents visible to only the right people.

-Focusing on sharing and collaboration, Hightail is a document management solution that’s perfect for anyone looking to send large files securely, simply, and accurately.
+Focusing on sharing and collaboration, Hightail is a document management solution that’s perfect for anyone looking to send large files securely,, and accurately.

 With Hightail, sharing is as simple as dragging or uploading a file of up to 500 GB and entering the receiver’s information.
 Once you’ve shared a file, the receiver will get an email notification allowing them to access the file.